 The survey is addressed to the holder (farmer) who is the person responsible (legal and economic) for the holding, i.e. the natural or legal person on whose behalf and in whose name the holding produces, receives the benefits (income, profits) and bears any losses (expenditure, expenditure) by taking decisions concerning the production system, investments, loans, etc.

 The farmer is the person responsible for providing information, as requested by Statistics Portugal, on the crops, livestock, farm machinery, farming practices, etc., of his holding.

 By direct interview, i.e. farmers answer the questions that are asked in person by Statistics Portugal interviewers.
 They receive special training to conduct the interview, clarify doubts and fill in the questionnaires.

-A body of interviewers duly prepared and accredited by Statistics Portugal collects, from the agricultural producers, the information needed to fill in the questionnaires.
+Interviewers duly prepared and accredited by Statistics Portugal collect, from the agricultural producers, the information needed to fill in the questionnaires.